Stories by Edgar Allan Poe; 1; Hop Frog

 - Transcript

 I never knew anyone so keenly alive to a joke as the king was.
 He seemed to live only for joking.
 To tell a good story of the joke-kind and to tell it well was the surest road to his favor.
-Does it happen that his seven ministers were all noted for their accomplishments as jokers.
-They all took after the king too, in being large, corpulent, oily men, as well as inimitable jokers.
+Does it happen that a seven ministers were all voted for their accomplishments as jokers.
+They'll together the king too, in being large corpulent, oily men, as well as inevitable jokers.
 Whether people grow fat by joking, or whether there is something in fat itself which predisposes to a joke, I have never been quite able to determine, but certain it is that a lean joker is a rara avis in terris.
 About the refinements, or as he called them the ghosts of wit, the king troubled himself very little.
 He had an especial admiration for breadth in a jest and would often put up with length for the sake of it.
 Over-niceties wearied him.
 He would've preferred Rabelais' Gargantua to the Zadig of Voltaire, and upon the whole, practical jokes suited his tastes far better than verbal ones.
 At the date of my

 narrative, professing jesters had not altogether gone out of fashion at court.
-Several of the great continental powers still retained their fools, who were motley with caps and bells and who were expected be always ready with sharp witticisms at a moment's notice in consideration of the crumbs that fell from the royal table.
+Several of the great continental powers still retained their fools, who were motley with caps and bells into expected be always ready with shop witticisms a moment's notice in consideration of the crumbs that fell from the royal table.
 Our king, as a matter of course, retained his fool.
 The fact is he required something in the way of folly if only to counterbalance the heavy wisdom of the seven wise men who were his ministers, not to mention himself.
 His fool or professional jester was not only a fool however.
 His value was troubled in the eyes of the king by the fact of his being also a dwarf and a cripple.
-A dwarf was common at court in those days as fools, and many monarchs would have found it difficult to get through their days (days are rather longer at court than elsewhere) without both a jester to laugh with and a dwarf to laugh at, but as I have already observed your jesters in ninety-nine cases out of a hundred are fat, round and unwieldy
+A dwarf was common at court in those days as fools, and many monarchs would have found it difficult to get through their days (days are rather longer at court than elsewhere) without both a jester to laugh with i don't want to live acts but as i've already observed your jesters in ninety-nine cases out of a hundred are fat, round and unwieldy

 so that it was no small source of self-gratulation with our king that in Hop Frog (this was the fool's name) he possessed a triplicate treasure in one person.
 I believe the name Hop Frog was not the name given to the dwarf by his sponsors at baptism, but it was conferred upon him by general consent of the seven ministers on account of his inability to walk as other men do.
-In fact, Hop Frog could only get along by sort of interjectional gate, something between a leap and a wriggle, a movement that afforded illimitable amusement and of course consolation to the king for, notwithstanding the protuberance of his stomach and a constitutional swelling of the head, the king by his home court was accounted a capital figure.
-But although Hop Frog, through the distortion of his legs, could move only with great pain and difficulty along the road or flora, the prodigious muscular power which nature seemed to have bestowed upon his arms by way of compensation for deficiency in the lower limbs enabled him to perform many feats of wonderful dexterity where trees or ropes were in
+In fact, Hop Frog could only get along by sort of interjectional gate, something between a leap and a wriggle, a movement that avoided a lamentable amusement and of course consolation to the king for, notwithstanding the protuberance of his stomach and a constitutional swelling of the head, the king by his home court was accounted a capital figure.
+But although Hop Frog, through the distortion of his legs, could move only with great pain and difficulty along the road or flora, the prodigious muscular power which major seem to have bestowed upon his arms by way of compensation for deficiency in the lower limbs and they will temper before many feats of wonderful dexterity were trees or ropes were in

 possessed much influence and never failed to use it whenever she could for the benefit of Hop Frog.
 On some grand state occasion, I forget what, the king determined to have a masquerade, and whenever a masquerade or anything of that kind occurred at court, then the talents of both Hop Frog and Trippetta were sure to be called into play.
 Hop Frog in especial was so inventive in the way of getting up pageants, suggesting novel characters and arranging costume for masked balls, that nothing could be done it seems without his assistance.
 The night appointed for the fete had arrived.
 A gorgeous hall had been fitted up under Trippetta's eye with every kind of device which could possibly give eclat to a masquerade.
 The whole court was in a fever of expectation.
 As for costumes and characters, it might well be supposed that everybody had come to a decision on such points.
 Many had made up their minds as to what roles they should assume a week or even a month in advance and in fact there was not a